Skelpo1/Skelpo1/README.md

-### Cybersecurity Enthusiast and Developer
+### Cybersecurity student and Enthusiast, Developer
 🔒 Welcome to my GitHub!
-I'm Keirn, a passionate cybersecurity enthusiast and developer dedicated to enhancing digital security and privacy.
+I'm Keirn, a passionate cybersecurity student and a developer dedicated to enhancing digital security and privacy.
 With a keen interest in ethical hacking, network security, and the development of secure software, my mission is to fortify the digital landscape against evolving threats.

 👨‍💻 What I Do: